 Supporters have pressed for a second vote on Scottish independence after the first one failed in 2014.
-Their argument was bolstered by Brexit, which took Britain prime ministers have refused, insisting that the decision of 2014 stands for a generation.
+Their argument was bolstered by Brexit, which took Britain of 2014 stands for a generation.
+Ms. Sturgeon hit another roadblock last year when she tested in court her right to schedule a referendum